Indian Armed Forces: Submarines

 is India's nuclear-powered attack submarine.

 The Indian Navy operates a sizeable fleet of (Russian design) and (German Type 209/1500 design)-class submarines.
 A nuclear-powered attack submarine has been leased from Russia.
-India is completing the construction of six submarines at Mazagon Dockyards Limited (MDL), in Mumbai under technology transfer from French firm DCNS.
+India is completing the construction of six submarines at Mazagon Dockyards Limited (MDL), in Mumbai, under technology transfer from French firm DCNS.
 The new submarines feature air-independent propulsion and started joining the navy towards the end of 2017; four were in service by the end of 2021.
-Designed for coastal defence against under-water threats, the 1,750-tonne submarine-submarine-killer (SSK) Scorpène is 67 m in length and can dive to a depth of 300 m.
+Designed for coastal defence against underwater threats, the 1,750-tonne submarine-submarine-killer (SSK) Scorpène is 67 m in length and can dive to a depth of 300 m.
 According to French naval officials, the submarine can stay at sea for 45 days with a crew of 31.

-The standard version has six torpedo tubes and anti-shipping missile launchers.
+The standard version has six torpedo tubes and anti-ship missile launchers.
 Another ambitious project in this regard is the nuclear-powered ballistic missile submarine manufacture programme – class.

 Weapons systems

 The Indian Navy's BrahMos supersonic anti-ship cruise missile.

-In the category of weapon systems, the Indian Navy operates K Missile family submarine launched ballistic missiles, the Prithvi-III ballistic ship-launched missile, and a number of land-attack cruise/Anti-ship missiles such as BrahMos Supersonic Cruise Missile, 3M-54E/3M-14E Klub Anti-Ship/Land Attack Cruise Missile (SS-N-27 Sizzler), Kh-35 (SS-N-25 SwitchBlade), P-20 (SS-N-2D Styx), Sea Eagle missile and Gabriel.
+In the category of weapon systems, the Indian Navy operates K Missile family submarine launched ballistic missiles, the Prithvi-III ballistic ship-launched missile, and several land-attack cruise/Anti-ship missiles such as BrahMos Supersonic Cruise Missile, 3M-54E/3M-14E Klub Anti-Ship/Land Attack Cruise Missile (SS-N-27 Sizzler), Kh-35 (SS-N-25 SwitchBlade), P-20 (SS-N-2D Styx), Sea Eagle missile and Gabriel.
 Nirbhay long-range subsonic cruise missile and BrahMos Hypersonic Cruise Missile are in development.
 India has also fitted its P-8I Neptune reconnaissance aircraft with all-weather, active-rader-homing, over-the-horizon AGM-84L Harpoon Block II Missiles and Mk 54 All-Up-Round Lightweight Torpedoes.
 Indian warships' primary air-defence shield is provided by Barak-1 SAM, while an advanced version Barak-8, developed in collaboration with Israel, has entered service.
 India's next-generation Scorpène-class submarines will be armed with the Exocet anti-ship missile system.
 Among indigenous missiles, a ship-launched version of Prithvi-II is called the Dhanush, which has a range of 350 km and can carry a nuclear warhead.